FdK-Stuttgart/Associations/README.md

    define('JWT_AUTH_SECRET_KEY', '<...>');
    ```

-   If you want to call Wordpress' JWT auth api from another domain, you have to add the following line to the `wp-config.php` as well:
+   If you want to call Wordpress' JWT auth api from another domain, add to the `wp-config.php`:

    ```php
    define('JWT_AUTH_CORS_ENABLE', true);